cmoore/cmoore.github.com/_posts/2018-6-4-five-years-with-common-lisp.markdown

 - Freedom
 - System Malleability
 - I genuinely feel like I can do anything I can think up... for better or worse.

+I'll add to or modify this in the next few days as I think of good ways to expand on these points.